-Sun/IRAF provides a shared library facility for SunOS 4.1, Solaris 2.4 and later operating system versions.
-So long as everything is working properly, the existence and use of the shared library should be transparent to the user and to the site manager.
+So long as everything is working properly, the existence and use of a shared library should be transparent to the user and to the site manager.
 This section gives an overview of the shared library facility to point the reader in the right direction in case questions should arise.

-What the shared library facility does is take most of the IRAF system software (currently the contents of the ex, sys, vops, and os libraries) and link it together into a special sharable image, the file Sn.e in each core system BIN directory (n is the shared image version number, e.g. "S11.e" for Solaris or "S7.e" for SunOS).
+What the shared library facility does is take most of the IRAF system software (currently the contents of the ex, sys, vops, and os libraries) and link it together into a special sharable image, the file Sn. e in each core system BIN directory (n is the shared image version number, e.g. "S7.e").
 This file is mapped into the virtual memory of each IRAF process at process startup time.
 Since the shared image is shared by all IRAF processes, each process uses less physical memory, and the process pagein time is reduced, speeding process execution.
 Likewise, since the subroutines forming the shared image are no longer linked into each individual process executable, substantial disk space is saved for the BIN directories.
 Link time is correspondingly reduced, speeding software development.